sec-digital-twin-lab/sim-aas-middleware/docs/usage_manage_processor_docker_images.md

 }
 ```

-## Building PDIs from a Github Source
+## Building PDIs from a GitHub Source
-The `build-github` command works in the same way as the `build-local` command.
-It performs
-the same build operations to generate a PDI file.
-However, unlike `build-local`,
-`build-github` first clones a Github repository to obtain the processor code.
-Example for
-building a PDI from a Github source:
+The `build-github` command generates a PDI file from a GitHub repository.
+It clones the
+repository, checks out a specific commit, and then performs the same build operations as
+`build-local`.
+Example:
 ```shell
 simaas-cli image build-github --repository https://github.com/sec-digital-twin-lab/sim-aas-middleware --commit-id e81119ada241cd9047e3e6799c932a73f1f7bddc --proc-path examples/simple/abc --arch linux/amd64 --verbose /Users/foobar/Desktop